Amr Arafa

 Amr Arafa (born 9 December 1962), is an Egyptian filmmaker.
 Considered one of the best filmmakers in Egyptian cinema, Arafa is best known as the director of critically acclaimed award-winning films Africano, Zahaymar, Helm Aziz and Akher Deek Fi Masr.

 Personal life

 He was born on 9 December 1962 in Cairo, Egypt.
 His father Saad Arafa was also a prolific film-maker.
-Saad was born on April 1, 1923, and died on July 1, 1998.
 He made several popular films of his generation such as Al E'iteraf, Marzooka and Demoua' Fi Lailat El Zefaf.